 Data analysis showed that subjects with the largest increase in pro-inflammatory markers were the ones who displayed the strongest emotional reactions-anger and anxiety- to the speaking task.

 The results raise the possibility that individuals who became angry or anxious when confronting relatively minor challenges in their lives are prone to increases in inflammation.
-Over time, this may render these emotionally reactive individuals more vulnerable to inflammatory disease, such as cardiovascular disease.
+Over time, this may render these emotionally reactive individuals more vulnerable to inflammatory diseases, such as cardiovascular disease.

 *Source: IDEA Health & Fitness Association